Nepal at the 2017 Asian Winter Games

-Nepal is scheduled to compete in the 2017 Asian Winter Games in Sapporo and Obihiro, Japan from February 19 to 26.
+Nepal competed in the 2017 Asian Winter Games in Sapporo and Obihiro, Japan from February 19 to 26.
 The country is scheduled to compete in one sport (two disciplines).

 Nepal's team consisted of three athletes (one man and two women).

 Alpine skier Saphal-Ram Shrestha was the country's flagbearer during the parade of nations at the opening ceremony.

 Competitors

 The following table lists the Nepalese delegation per sport and gender.

 Alpine skiing

 Nepal's alpine skiing delegation consists of two athletes (one man and one woman).

 Cross-country skiing

 Nepal's cross-country skiing delegation consists of one woman.
 Manikala Rai competed in two races, finishing in 19th out of 23rd position in the women's 10 kilometre freestyle event.